nph4rd/nph4rd.github.io/_posts/2024-10-02-active-inference.md

 [^1]: I say "borrows" because the more abstract definition of a Markov Blanket does not include the segregation of actions and observations.
 For example, in a Bayesian Network, the Markov Blanket of a node is defined as its parents, its children, and the parents of its children, but there is no bijection between this and actions/observations.
 This is also true for more general Probabilistic Graphical Models.

 [^2]: I think this jump is not very well justified.
-A more rigurous formulation of the expected free energy and its relation to the free energy might be found [here](https://arxiv.org/abs/2004.08128).
+A more rigorous formulation of the expected free energy and its relation to the free energy might be found [here](https://arxiv.org/abs/2004.08128).